-- a.→ Purpose: To provide interested DBEs with adequate information about the plans, specifications, and any other contractual requirements in a timely manner to assist DBEs in response to solicitation. - b.→Action: Provide-DBEs access to plans, specifications, and other contract requirements.
-Early solicitation allows ample opportunity to provide project information, links to Let advertisements, and substantive engagement with DBEs.
+- a.→ Purpose: To provide interested DBEs with adequate information about the plans, specifications, and any other contractual requirements in a timely manner to assist DBEs in response to solicitation. - b.-Action: Provide-DBEs-access-to-plans, specifications, and other-contract-requirements.
+Earlysolicitation-allows-ample-opportunity-to-provide-project-information, links-to-Let-advertisements, and substantive-engagement-with-DBEs.

-4.→ Documentation of Negotiation with Interested DBEs:

-- a.→ Purpose: To ensure that negotiations with interested DBEs were made in good faith providing evidence as to why agreements could not be reached for DBEs to perform work. - b.→ Action: Provide-sufficient-evidence-to-demonstrate-that-good-faith-negotiations-took-place.
+- 4.→ Documentation of Negotiation with Interested DBEs: - a.→ Purpose: To ensure that negotiations with interested DBEs were made in good faith providing evidence as to why agreements could not be reached for DBEs to perform work. - b.→ Action: Provide-sufficient-evidence-to-demonstrate-that-good-faith-negotiations-took-place.
 Merely-sending-out-solicitations-requesting-bids-from-DBEs-does-not-constitute-sufficient-goodfaith-efforts.
-A-bidder-using-good-business-judgment-considers-a-number-of-factors-innegotiating-with-all-subcontractors, and the-firm's-price-and-capabilities-in-addition-to-contractgoals-are-taken-into-consideration.
-However, the-fact-that-there-may-be-some-additional-costsinvolved-in-finding-and-using-DBEs-is-not-in-itself-sufficient-reason-for-failing-to-meet-the-DBEgoal-as-long-as-costs-are-reasonable. (see 49-CFR-Part-26-Appendix-A)
+A-bidder-using-good-business-judgment-considers-a-number-of-factors-innegotiating-with-all-subcontractors, and the firm's-price-and-capabilities-in-addition-to-contractgoals-are-taken-into-consideration.
+However, the fact-that-there-may-be-some-additional-costsinvolved-in-finding-and-using-DBEs-is-not-in-itself-sufficient-reason-for-failing-to-meet-the-DBEgoal-as-long-as-costs-are-reasonable. (see 49-CFR-Part-26-Appendix-A)

-5.-+ Documentation of Sound Reason for Rejecting DBEs:
+5.→ Documentation of Sound Reason for Rejecting DBEs:

 - a.→ Purpose: To ensure that bidders avoid rejecting DBEs as unqualified without sound reasons.
-Reasons for rejection must be based on thorough investigation of DBE capabilities. - b.-Action: Provide-sufficient-evidence-to-demonstrate-that-DBE-was-rejected-for-sound-reasonssuch-as-past-performance, relevant-business-experience-and-stability, safety-record, businessethic-and-integrity, technical-capacity, other-tangible-factors. - 6.→ Documentation of Assistance to Interested DBEs Bonding, Credit, Insurance, Equipment, Supplies/Materials: - a.→ Purpose: To assist interested DBEs in obtaining bonds, lines of credit, insurance, equipment, supplies, materials, and other assistance or services. - b.→Action: Assist-interested DBEs in obtaining bonding, lines of credit or insurance, and provide technical assistance or information related to plans, specifications, and project requirements.
-Assist DBEs in obtaining equipment, supplies, materials or other services related to meeting project requirements (excluding supplies or equipment the DBE purchases from the prime). - 7.→ Documentation of outreach to Minority, Women, and Community Organizations and other DBE Business Development Support: - a.→ Purpose: To effectively-use-the-services-of-minority, women, and community-organizations-aswell-as-contractors' groups, local, state, and federal-business-assistance offices and organization-that-provide-assistance in recruiting and supporting DBEs, as well as participationin activities that support DBE business development. - b.→Action: Contact organizations and agencies for assistance in contacting, recruiting, and providing support to DBE subcontractors, suppliers, manufacturers, and truckers at least 14 days before bid opening.
+Reasons for rejection must be based on thorough investigation of DBE capabilities. - b.-Action: Provide-sufficient evidence to demonstrate that DBE was rejected for sound reasons such as past performance, relevant business experience and stability, safety record, business ethic and integrity, technical capacity, other tangible factors. - 6.→ Documentation of Assistance to Interested DBEs Bonding, Credit, Insurance, Equipment, Supplies/Materials: - a.→ Purpose: To assist interested DBEs in obtaining bonds, lines of credit, insurance, equipment, supplies, materials, and other assistance or services. - b.→Action: Assist-interested DBEs in obtaining bonding, lines of credit or insurance, and provide technical assistance or information related to plans, specifications, and project requirements.
+Assist DBEs in obtaining equipment, supplies, materials or other services related to meeting project requirements (excluding supplies or equipment the DBE purchases from the prime). - 7.→ Documentation of outreach to Minority, Women, and Community Organizations and other DBE Business Development Support: - a.→ Purpose: To effectively-use the services of minority, women, and community organizations as well as contractors' groups, local, state, and federal business assistance offices and organization that provide assistance in recruiting and supporting DBEs, as well as participation in activities that support DBE business development. - b.→Action: Contact organizations and agencies for assistance in contacting, recruiting, and providing support to DBE subcontractors, suppliers, manufacturers, and truckers at least 14 days before bid opening.
 Participate in or host activities such as networking events, mentor-protégé programs, small business development workshops, and others consistent with DBE support.

-Return to: Wisconsin-Department-of-Transportation DBE-Program-Office PO-Box-7965 Madison,-WI-53707-7965 DBE_Alert@dot.wi.gov
+Return to: Wisconsin-Department-of-Transportation DBE-Program-Office PO-Box-7965 Madison, WI-53707-7965 DBE_Alert@dot.wi.gov

+I-certify-that-I-have-utilized-comprehensive-good-faith-efforts-to-solicit-and-utilize-DBE-firms-to-meet-the-DBE-participation-requirements-of this-contract-proposal, -as-demonstrated-by-my-responses-and-as-specified-in-Additional-Special-Provision-3-(ASP-3).
+I-certify-that-the-information-given-in-the-Documentation-of-Good-Faith-Efforts-is-true-and-correct-to-the-best-of-my-knowledge-and-belief

-I-certify-that-I-have-utilized-comprehensive-good-faith-efforts-to-solicit-and-utilize-DBE-firms-to-meet-the-DBE-participation-requirements-ot this-contract-proposal, as demonstrated by-my-responses and as specified in Additional Special Provision-3-(ASP-3). l-certify-that-the-information-given-in-the-Documentation-of-Good- d·Faith·Efforts-is-true-and-correct-to-the-best-of-my-knowledge-and-belief.·· I further understand that any willful falsification, fraudulent statement, or misrepresentation will result in appropriate sanctions, which may involve debarment and/or prosecution under applicable state (Trans 504) and Federal laws.
+I further understand that any willful falsification, fraudulent statement, or

+involve debarment and/or prosecution under applicable state (Trans 504) and Federal laws.

 (Bidder/Authorized Representative Signature)

+eeee

+(Print-Name)

+(FINCHAINS)

-(Print-Name) (Title)
+(Title)

+(ind)

+I